Japan's new emperor welcomes Trump to Imperial Palace | DW | 27.05.2019

 Emperor Naruhito and Empress Masako have welcomed their first foreign dignitary to the Imperial Palace.
-US President Donald Trump will attend a state banquet ahead of talks with Japanese Prime Minister Shinzo Abe.
+US President Donald Trump has attended a state banquet ahead of talks with Japanese Prime Minister Shinzo Abe.

 Donald Trump said on Monday that it was "a great honor and a great thing" to meet Japan's new emperor.